Car Insurance in Minnesota: $1,500/yr

-Minnesota drivers pay an average of $1,500/year for auto insurance — $289 below the national average.
-Compare quotes and save.
+Minnesota is the 16th cheapest state in the country for full-coverage auto insurance — $289 below the $1,789 national average.

 How Minnesota stacks up

 At $1,500 per year for full coverage, Minnesota drivers pay 16% less than the national average of $1,789.
+That makes it the 16th cheapest state across 50 states + D.C. in our 2026 ranking.
 No-fault state with PIP minimum $40k.
 Twin Cities metro pays 25% more than greater Minnesota.

 Premiums vary widely within Minnesota based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.